idvorkin/idvorkin.github.io/_posts/2017-02-17-job-hunt-stress.md

 - Do post interview retros to remove "step into jail" answers
 - The more delays in hearing back from the company, the more likely there is stuff going on that's bad for you - like offers to other candidates.

+After your have all your offers:

+- Congrats - your hard work paid off!
+You made it.
+- Now your stress is FOMO (Fear of missing out)!
+- Think deeply about your [dream job](/dream-job).
+You won't be able to check all the boxes, but know your criteria to make great decisions.
+- For apples to apples compensation comparisons, look at [Total compensation](/comp)
+- Use the [decisive](/decide) to help you decide.

 During your day job - your lowest priority

 - You need to be OK doing a worse job at work then normal, even though it’s going to be painful, that’s the correct priority.